 Subscriptions to many journals are available as single title subscriptions on the Project MUSE platform.
 Read the Terms and Conditions for Single Title Online Subscriptions to understand the rights, responsibilities, authentication, and other terms that apply.
 Contact Journals Customer Support with any questions.

 Both the Project MUSE book and journal licenses allow for alumni access to content.
 Alumni access is provided at no additional charge to the institution.
 Institutions are responsible for setting up access for their alums.
 It may be helpful to remember that Project MUSE supports a number of Shibboleth federations including the U.S.

 Project MUSE can be accessed on mobile devices with a web browser, such as the iPhone, iPad, or Android.
 We are continually optimizing the Project MUSE website to provide the best mobile user experience.

-The Project MUSE platform is available to all for searching.
-Article citations may be saved, printed, or emailed.
 Some institutions provide access to Project MUSE for their alumni.
 If applicable, check with your institution to see if this service is available.